Tag: algorithmic trading

 Setting Up a JavaScript Environment for Financial Analysis

 To calculate the Ichimoku Cloud in JavaScript, you’ll first need a suitable environment.
 I recommend using Node.js for running JavaScript outside the browser.
-Additionally, libraries like axios for HTTP requests and moment.js (or alternatives like dayjs) for date manipulation can simplify your workflow.
+Also, libraries like axios for HTTP requests and moment.js (or alternatives like dayjs) for date manipulation can simplify your workflow.

 Pro Tip: Always use libraries designed for handling financial data, such as technicalindicators, if you want pre-built implementations of trading indicators.